 Expertly developed custom configurations with the establishment of processes for the operation of independent development teams addressing individual needs, resulting in a 400% increase in delivery of sales commitments over a six-month period, winning 5 customer deals against intense competition.

-Created and implemented four front end and three back-end integrations utilizing Salesforce, Quip, HigherLogic, Widen, and OpenText that provided for growth in new business.
+Created and implemented four front-end and three back-end integrations utilizing Salesforce, Quip, HigherLogic, Widen, and OpenText that enabled growth in new business.

-Able to grow the initial team and formed four teams to fully focus on separate SaaS disciplines, with the completion of two reorganizations during the term of employment.
+Grew the initial team and formed new four teams to fully focus on separate SaaS disciplines, with the completion of two reorganizations during the term of employment.

 Alaska Airlines – Seattle, WA